chbeu/chbeu.github.io/content/service/ws_organizer.md

 headless: true

 # Order that this section appears on the page.
-weight: 15
+weight: 25

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Service to the Community'
+title: Workshop and Meetup Organizer #'Service to the Community'
-subtitle: Workshop and Meetup Organizer
+#subtitle: Workshop and Meetup Organizer

 # Date format
 #   Refer to https://wowchemy.com/docs/customization/#date-format